 Prior to the financial crisis, the emerging hybrid system of shadow banking went largely unmonitored.
-Shadow banking is a market-based credit system in which market-making activities replace traditional intermediation.3 A shadow banker acts more like a dealer who trades in new or outstanding securities to provide liquidity and set prices.
-In this system, short-term liquidity raised in the wholesale money market funds long-term capital market assets.
+Shadow banking is a market-based credit system in which market-making activities replace traditional intermediation.
+A shadow banker acts more like a dealer who trades in new or outstanding securities to provide liquidity and set prices.
+In this system, short-term liquidity, raised in the wholesale money market, funds long-term capital market assets.
 The payment system reinforces this hybridity between the capital market and the money market.
 Investors use capital market assets as collateral to raise funds and make payments.
-The integrity of the payment system therefore depends on collateral acceptability in securities lending.
+Therefore, the integrity of the payment system depends on the collateral acceptability in securities lending.
 Since the crisis, collateral has been criticized for rendering financial institutions vulnerable to firesales and loss of asset value.
-The Fed declined to save Lehman Brothers, a securities dealer, because the alternative would have encouraged others to make toxic loans, too.
+The Fed did not save Lehman Brothers, a securities dealer, because the alternative was likely to have encouraged others to make toxic loans too.
 Like in Voltaire’s Candide, the head of a general was cut off to discourage the others.

 Most financial economists analyze risk management through cash flow patterns.
 The timing of cash flow is critical because the value of most derivatives is adjusted daily to reflect their market value (they are mark-to-market).
 This requires a daily cash settlement process for all gains and losses to ensure that margin (collateral) requirements are being met.
 If the current market value causes the margin account to fall below its required level, the trader will be faced with a margin call.
 If the value of the derivatives falls at the end of the day, the margin account of the investors who have long positions in derivatives will be decreased.
 Conversely, an increase in value results in an increase in the investors’ margin account who hold the long positions.
 All of these activities involve cash flow.